termlen0/termlen0.github.io/_posts/2016-12-28-observations.md

 stack, automatically.
 In my network automation journey, I realized early on that a big gap/obstacle for network automation is going to be the need for a backend, source of truth.
-Traditional networks are relatively static.
+Traditional networks are relatively static(from a configuration standpoint).
 We typically make incremental changes to a production network configuration.
 For instance, once a port-channel is created, say Po101, we typically have some internal standard as to how the next port-channel will be numbered (could be Po102, Po201 etc).
 For a given 'service', we have to track many similar variables.
 Vlan numbers, Vrf numbers,